lydell/elm-app-url/README.md

 - `?&&` is parsed as `Dict.empty`.
 It _could_ have been parsed as the key being the empty string, and the value being the empty string as well, but empty spots are ignored.
 - `?r=1&r=2` is parsed as `Dict.singleton "r" [ "1", "2" ]`.
 Note how the `r` key has multiple values.
 - `?a+b=c+d` is parsed as `Dict.singleton "a b" [ "c d" ]`.
 Plus characters are turned into spaces – see [Plus and space].
-- Creating an [AppUrl][appurl-type] using [AppUrl.fromFullUrl] never results in a key with the empty list as values.
+- Creating an [AppUrl][appurl-type] using [AppUrl.fromUrl] never results in a key with the empty list as values.
 So we _could_ have typed the values as a non-empty list.
 That’s usually nice because you can get the first item without worrying about `Maybe`s.
 However, in this case we have a `Dict` so there are `Maybe`s to worry about anyway.
 Also, it’s convenient to be able to use the empty list when creating URLs and only sometimes wanting to output a query parameter.

 ### Escaping